d8ahazard/Phlex/readme.md

 This branch of Flex TV this is in *active development*.

-All code and features in the /beta branch are subject to change, so please refrain from submitting issues regarding anything you find there.
+All code and features in this branch are subject to change, so please refrain from submitting issues regarding anything you find there.
 It's more of a reference or sneak peek, and not a finished product.

 ## CHROMECAST PLUGIN